Steve Bornstein: Charitable activities

 Bornstein takes part in numerous charitable activities with a wide range of organizations.
 He is the founder and current board chair of The V Foundation, one of the nation's cancer research funding organizations, which has raised more than $125 million for cancer research in the name of late college basketball coach Jim Valvano.
 In addition, he has served on the President's Council on Physical Fitness and Sports and the California Governor's Council on Physical Fitness, the National Cable Television Association, Hampton University, Steamboat Ventures, and Infoseek.

-Activision Blizzard and FlockU.com
+Activision Blizzard

-On October 21 video game publisher Activision Blizzard announced the establishment of a new esports competitive video game division headed by Chairman Steve Bornstein and Senior Vice President Mike Sespo of Major League Gaming.
+In October 2021 the video game publisher Activision Blizzard announced the establishment of a new esports competitive video game division headed by Chairman Steve Bornstein and Senior Vice President Mike Sespo of Major League Gaming.

-He is currently on the board of directors for hudl.

 Personal life

 Bornstein lives in Los Angeles with his wife Carol and four children.